Get

 It’s really hard to pick which one of these cats has a better personality.
 We think that the best match depends greatly on your particular lifestyle.
 They both are incredibly affectionate, loving cats who are extremely laid back.

-While they both would fit in with just about any living situation, Ragdolls might do best in homes with smaller children, whereas Persians might do best in homes with older adults.
+While they both would fit in with just about any living situation, Ragdolls might do best in homes with children, whereas Persians might do best in homes with older adults.
+Persians are calm and adaptable, and can also tolerate children, though extremely active kids might overwhelm them

 While Ragdolls are pretty calm as far as kitties go, they are quite playful and might be a little much to handle on their kitten ears for some older adults.
-Or if you’re just a person who enjoys a relaxed lifestyle about a lot of commotion at home, a Persian might be the calmer of the two.
+Or if you’re just a person who enjoys a relaxed lifestyle, without a lot of commotion at home, a Persian might be the calmer of the two.

 We think any cat lover would be pleased with either personality.
 We’re just trying to narrow down the search for you.